 With limited baggage allowance for families flying to Orlando and limited trunk space for those driving there, it’s sometimes a difficult decision to make.

-The Disney World area (theme parks, Downtown Disney and surrounding hotels and resorts) is huge – a little over 30,000 acres.
+The Disney World area (theme parks, Disney Springs and surrounding hotels and resorts) is huge – a little over 30,000 acres.

 That’s a lot of walking if you want to see and do everything!

 Combine walking with sweltering temperatures (depending on the time you visit), some kids can get fussy or cranky when tired.